Housing, Food & Dining and Transportation

 All of our facilities are de-densified.
 There is just one student per bedroom and no more than three students per bathroom in semi-suites, suites and apartments, or bathroom fixture set (shower/toilet/sink) in traditional residence halls and Greek chapter houses.
-This means that all residents in campus housing for the fall semester will have a single/private bedroom.
+This means that all residents in campus housing this semester have a single/private bedroom.

 How will this impact my housing for the academic year?

 We are committed to offering you an opportunity to live on campus for one semester in the year ahead to provide an equitable approach to assigning our limited capacity.
 All first-year students, and all upperclass students with existing housing assignments, will be provided on-campus housing for only one of the upcoming two semesters, and only a very small number with special circumstances will be provided housing for both semesters.
 We know this is a disappointment for some students and families.
 We look forward to the day when we can offer our fulsome residential housing experience to all students.
 The extraordinary times of living through a pandemic call for our heightened and sincere commitment to your health and well-being, which we believe this approach promotes.

 How will the modified self-quarantine work once I move into my spring housing assignment?

 A 14-day modified self-quarantine period will be expected of all residential students upon arrival.
 While in modified quarantine, students may not attend events or classes on campus, or leave campus.
 Activities such as picking up food from a campus dining location or exercising outdoors will be permitted so long as physical distancing is maintained and a facial covering is worn.
-For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their Orientation group, while upperclass students can form a self-defined “pod” of up to 10 students living in the same residence hall.
-More information about the self-quarantine is available online.
+For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their floor community, while upperclass students should discuss their move-in plans with their suitemates or apartment mates to synchronize the timing of their arrival quarantine periods to the degree possible.